ballerina-platform/ballerina-distribution/examples/grpc-service-basic-auth-ldap-user-store/grpc_service_basic_auth_ldap_user_store.md

 # gRPC service - Basic authentication LDAP user store

-A gRPC service/resource can be secured with Basic authentication and by enforcing authorization optionally.
-Then, it validates the Basic Auth token sent in the `Authorization` metadata against the provided configurations.
-This reads data from the configured LDAP.
-This stores usernames, passwords for authentication, and scopes for authorization.

-Ballerina uses the concept of scopes for authorization.
-A resource declared in a service can be bound to one/more scope(s).
+The `grpc:Service` can be secured with basic authentication and optionally by enforcing authorization.
+This can be achieved by validating the basic authentication token sent in the `Authorization` metadata with the LDAP server.
+This server stores the usernames and passwords for the authentication and the scopes for the authorization.
+A `grpc:Service` can configure the scopes it needs for authorization in the `auth` field of the `@grpc:ServiceConfig` annotation.
+A `grpc:UnauthenticatedError` is sent to the client when the authentication fails, and a `grpc:PermissionDeniedError` is sent to the client when the authorization fails.
+Use this to authenticate and authorize requests based on LDAP user stores.

-In the authorization phase, the scopes of the service/resource are compared against the scope included in the user store for at least one match between the two sets.

    ::: code grpc_service_basic_auth_ldap_user_store.bal :::

 Setting up the service is the same as setting up the unary RPC service with additional configurations.
 You can refer to the [gRPC service - Unary RPC](/learn/by-example/grpc-service-unary/) to implement the service used below.

-Execute the command below to run the service.
+## Prerequisites
+- Run the LDAP server.

+Run the service by executing the command below.

    ::: out grpc_service_basic_auth_ldap_user_store.server.out :::